|Study location||Netherlands, Maastricht|

 Often you can get a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.

-How do you study, analyse and understand the world politics?
+How to study, analyse and understand the world politics?
 What are the constant and changing elements in world politics?
 How do states decide their foreign policies and strategies?
 Why do they seek power?
 What are the conditions for war and peace?
 Is democracy still the ideal political system?
 What do people in the developing world think about international politics?
 Can poverty be ended?
 Is colonialism over?
 How do Asia and Global South perceive international politics?
 How does/will the world look like in the 21st century?
 Is our planet going to recover from the negative effects of the environmental degradation and climate change?

 These are some of the questions we will address in this course on International Relations and World Politics.
 The course aims at discussing the main concepts of International Relations, such as world system, interstate relations, international organizations and transnational issues like environmental problems in an inter-active and participatory manner.
 The course also covers important but usually neglected issues like environmental degradation, problems of the developing world, poverty, inequality and gender-based biases.